Blog/Events & Speaking

 How do you choose the right keynote speaker for a leadership event?

 Look for lived experience over studied expertise, customization over canned talks, practical takeaways over pure inspiration, emotional depth without performative vulnerability, and a clear connection to your event goals.
-Ask how they customize for different audiences and what practical impact your audience will experience.
+Ask how they customize for different audiences and what practical insight your audience will walk away with.

 How much does a keynote speaker cost for a leadership conference?